 - Seed treatments applied to seed used in the official coded variety trials

 Yield trials were planted to stand at 4.5 inches.
 Plots were planted crosswise (90°) to the cooperators’ normal farming operations, where possible.
 Plot row lengths for all official trials were maintained at 44 feet with about 37 feet harvested.
-All trials had two or four-row plots planted in four or six replications.
 Planting was performed with a 12-row SRES vacuum planter.
 The GPS controlled planter gave good single seed spacing which facilitated emergence counting.
 Seed companies had the option of treating seed with Tachigaren, insecticide and a Rhizoctonia seed treatment fungicide.
 Emergence counts were taken on 24 feet of each plot.
 Multiple seedlings were counted as a single plant if they emerged less than one inch apart.
 The stands in all yield trials were refined by removing doubles (multiple seedlings less than 1.5 inch apart) by hand but were not further reduced.

 Roundup Powermax with Event and full rates of fungicides were applied using a pickup sprayer driven down the alleys.
 Hand weeding was used where necessary.
 The micro rate program was used on conventional trials.
-All yield trials were treated with Quadris in a band during the 6-10 leaf stage (14 oz/A since 2004) for Rhizoctonia control.
-Incognito/Agri Tin, Proline, and Headline were used for Cercospora control in 2016.
+All yield trials were treated with Quadris in a band during the 2 leaf (9 oz) and 6-10 leaf stage (14 oz) for Rhizoctonia control.
+Inspire XT/Penncozeb, Agri Tin/Incognito, Penncozeb, and Headline/Agri Tin were used for Cercospora control in 2017.
 Ground spraying was conducted by ACSC technical staff.